josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🐉_The_Unpublishables/🎪_Where_We_Go_From_Here/012_👹_Atrocity_Engineers.md

 [This exists as a node in Radicalisation & Extremism, here](../../../🪬_Radicalisation_Extremism/👹_coercive_engineers_intentional_radicalisation.md)

-*Repeated below for ease, as taken on 2025-10-10 from bove linked node:*
+*Repeated below for ease, as taken on 2025-10-10, from above linked node:*

 # 👹 Coercive Engineers — Intentional Radicalisation and the Normality Trap
 **First created:** 2025-10-08  |  **Last updated:** 2025-10-08